 The Principal appoints Heads of School each year, along with a Prefect team from the Upper Sixth.
 Together, these senior students take a lead in organising activities and in helping the school to run smoothly.
-They meet with the Principal every week and represent the student body in any discussions.
+They meet with the Principal or Deputy Principal every week and represent the student body in any discussions.